tonethar/IGME-230-GDD-Master/notes/HW-gif-finder.md

 ## IX. <a id="section9">Wrap up
 - Looks like you are done with most of the coding!
 Congratulations on your typing!
-- This assignment could be a great "starter" for Project 2.
 - There are a lot of new concepts in this exercise - please review the [10 - Web Services](web-apps-10.md) chapter, this page and all of the GIF Finder code to be sure you understand everything.
 If you don't understand something, please ask questions about it in class!

 ## X. <a id="section10">Homework Assignment